U.S. judge rejects claim Harvard discriminates against Asian-American applicants

 “The court will not dismantle a very fine admissions program that passes constitutional muster, solely because it could do better,” Burroughs, an appointee of former President Barack Obama, wrote in a 130-page decision.

-Students for Fair Admissions, a group founded by affirmative action opponent Edward Blum, had accused Harvard of engaging in illegal racial balancing.
+Students for Fair Admissions, a group founded by affirmative action opponent Edward Blum, had brought the lawsuit, accusing Harvard of engaging in illegal racial balancing.

-SFFA said Harvard’s policies limited Asian-Americans to no more than 20% of incoming classes, and left them less likely to be admitted than white, black and Hispanic applicants with comparable qualifications.
+SFFA said Harvard’s policies limited Asian-Americans to 20% of incoming classes, and left them less likely to be admitted than white, black and Hispanic applicants with comparable qualifications.

 Blum said SFFA was disappointed with Burroughs’ decision, will ask the federal appeals court in Boston to reverse it, and if necessary will seek Supreme Court review.